BeAPI/apply-to-beapi/wp-content/themes/easy/README.md

 * [Fork](https://help.github.com/articles/fork-a-repo/) the project, then clone yours to work into
 * Create a branch and name it as you want
 * You could whatever software you want to ease the process : smartgit, git kraken, sourcetree, etc
-* Try to make one commit and push it, then ask for contribution
+* Try to make one commit and push it

 # Dig into PHP

 ## Quiz
+Make for each Quiz a screenshot into screenshots' folder ( `themes/easy/screenshots/` ).

 1. https://www.alsacreations.com/quiz/lire/12-PHP-debutant
 2. https://www.alsacreations.com/quiz/lire/13-PHP-moyen